codelawcorp/terraform-github-repository/README.md

 - Error: `New branch cannot be the same as the current branch` - When imporing an existing repo with a non-default-branch.
 This can be addressed by importing the default branch too [link](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/branch_default#import).

 - Github prohibits changes to archived repos.
 This leads to turmoils.
+The quick fix is to unarchive, apply, archive again.

+- Changing a default branch might attempt to destroy `*.github_branch_default.this[0]` - that is ok.
+Destroying it does not have any effect on githbub repo.

 ## Contributing 🐙